ga4gh/vrs/docs/source/impl-guide/normalization.rst

 when using conventional sequence normalization, resulting in significant challenges when comparing such alleles.

-The VR-Spec describes a "fully-justified" normalization algorithm inspired by NCBI's Variant Overprecision Correction Algorithm [1]_.
+VRS describes a "fully-justified" normalization algorithm inspired by NCBI's Variant Overprecision Correction Algorithm [1]_.
 Fully-justified normalization expands such ambiguous representation over the entire region of ambiguity, resulting in an *unambiguous* representation that may be readily compared with other alleles.

-The VR-Spec RECOMMENDS that Alleles at precise locations are normalized to a fully justified form unless there is a compelling reason to do otherwise.
+VRS RECOMMENDS that Alleles at precise locations are normalized to a fully justified form unless there is a compelling reason to do otherwise.